 The Verve's Unique rhythm

-This song has somber imagery of gray dark spaces.
+Already There This song has somber imagery of gray dark spaces.
 The Indian-like drums sift through the atmosphere of emptiness.
 Without headphones the song's guitar rhythm is too soft to be appreciated.
 The guitar lines become increasingly enjoyable throughout the song, they climax into a great solo around 3:50.
 The lyrics are inspirational.

 If trees cut stars and eyest to heaven